terrymacdonald/IGCLWrapper/README.md

 dotnet build IGCLWrapper/IGCLWrapper.csproj
 ```

-The ClangSharpPInvokeGenerator will automatically regenerate bindings during build based on `ClangSharpConfig.rsp`.
+The ClangSharpPInvokeGenerator will automatically regenerate bindings during build based on the settings in the `ClangSharpConfig.rsp`.

 ## Requirements

 - **Runtime**: .NET 8.0 or later
-- **Intel Graphics Drivers**: Must be installed for `ControlLib.dll`
+- **Intel Graphics Drivers**: Windows® 10 DCH Intel® Graphics Driver version 25.20.100.6618 or higher is required in order to install `ControlLib.dll` (the IGCL runtime library).
-- **Platform**: Windows x64
+- **Platform**: Windows 10 or 11 (x64 version only)

 ## Performance